Yancey2023/CommandFallingBlock/README.md

 - **Will the performance become worse?**
-  If the input is the destination, the starting position needs to be obtained by simulating the path.
-Theoretically, the performance will be worse than using the summon command directly, but after testing, it will not cause stuttering
+  If the destination is given as input, the starting position must be found by simulating the path.
+While theoretically less performant than directly using the summon command, testing shows it doesn't cause stuttering.

 ## More feature